jmann277/blog/docs/source/random/code_faster.rst

 #.
 Copy/paste to/from clipboard
    - gotta nice remap for that
 #.
 Stop using H and L instead of $ and ^
+#. <C-w> to delete words in insert mode.
+    - amazing I love it

 Plugins to Try out
 ~~~~~~~~~~~~~~~~~~